 Imaging Studies for Mesothelioma

 - While CT-PET scan combination scans are felt to be the best way to diagnose mesothelioma, your cancer may be found using any of the other types of imaging tests.
-Many of these scanning techniques require you to lie still for a long period of time in an enclosed area.
-Be prepared for that by understanding that relaxation techniques can make it easier to tolerate having the test.

 Getting a Biopsy

 A biopsy is a tissue or fluid sample taken from a potentially cancerous area found on an imaging test.
 It may take up to a couple of weeks to get scheduled for a biopsy.
 It can take up to two more weeks to get the diagnosis after a biopsy has been taken.
 There are several ways doctors take a biopsy.

 - Fine needle aspiration.
 A thin, hollow needle is inserted through your skin, guided by imaging techniques.
 Fluid and/or tissue can be drawn up through a syringe.